-INHALATION-Asphyxiant.
-Effects are due to lack of oxygen.
-Moderate concentrations may cause headache, drowsiness, dizziness, excitation, excess salivation, vomiting, and unconsciousness.
+INHALATION-May be mildly irritating to mucous membranes.
+At high concentrations, may cause drowsiness.
+At very high concentrations, may act as an asphyxiant and cause headache, drowsiness, dizziness, excitation, excess salivation, vomiting, and unconsciousness.
 Lack of oxygen can kill.

-SKIN CONTACT-No harm expected from vapor.
+SKIN CONTACT-No harm expected from gas.
 Liquid may cause frostbite.